This website uses cookies

 Our website, platform and/or any sub domains use cookies to understand how you use our services, and to improve both your experience and our marketing relevance.

-Updated on March 20, 2024
+Updated on October 4, 2024

-10 Min Read
+11 Min Read

-Calculate Shipping costs
+Calculate Shipping Costs

-The third reason is so that you can calculate the threshold at which a customer qualifies for free shipping.
+• Another important reason is so that you can calculate the threshold at which a customer qualifies for free shipping.
 If you don’t know your margins and shipping costs, you won’t be able to come up with an accurate figure.

 The bottom line is this: shipping costs matter, and you need to stay on top of them.
 If you know just how much leeway you can give to a customer, you can set your margins correctly, which will allow you to make profits even when offering free shipping.